lamini-ai/lamini-examples/prompt_engineering.md

 ### 1. Task Description

 The prompt should always begin with a task description.
-For exaple,
+For example,

 ```
 You are an attorney with extensive experience in various areas of law.
-Answer the following the question.
+Answer the following question.
 ```

 The task description should be hardcoded for similar types of queries.